dan-sprague/mSEEKR/README.md

   python kmers.py --fasta ./fastaFiles/gencode.vM17.lncRNA_transcripts.fa -k 2,3,4 --name mm10Trscpts -n 3
 ```

-  Parameters:
+#### Parameters:

 --fasta : path to fasta file
 -k : comma separated list of values of k
 --name : name to give output file
 -n : number of processing cores to use (scales with value of k -- so should be less than or equal to number of k values specified)
+--dir : output directory

   Output:

-  Outputs binary .skr (seekr) files containing count matrices to /counts/ directory
+  Outputs binary .skr (seekr) files containing count matrices to --dir

 <hr/>
 ## Training markov models